MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/rhel-business-continuity-disaster-recovery.md

 ### Recovery time objectives

-A recovery time objective (RTO) is the amount of time that it should take your system to recover to its state before a disaster.
+A recovery time objective (RTO) is the amount of time that it should take your system to recover to the state it was in before a disaster.
 The RTO includes the time that it takes to:

 - Restore minimal functionality to virtual machines (VMs) and applications.
 - Restore data that applications require.